 Before you begin, ensure that the client you want to use as a virtualization host has the Virtualization Host system type assigned to it.
-Both traditional and Salt clients can be used as virtual hosts.
 Navigate to Systems > Systems List and click the name of the client to use as a virtualization host.
-The system types are listed in the System Properties section.
-If the Virtualization Host system type is not listed, click [Edit These Properties] to assign it.
+If the Virtualization Host system type is not listed, initialize the Virtualization Host formula.
+For more information, see client-configuration:virt-xenkvm.pdf.